 Bognor Rocks; SZ921984

-Exposures of sandstone occur offshore forming extensive reefs (e.g. Kingmere), these exposures extend into the littoral providing characteristic habitats for a rich and varied range of attached marine life.
+Exposures of calcareous sandstone in the London Clay occur offshore forming extensive reefs (e.g. Kingmere), these exposures extend into the littoral providing characteristic habitats for a rich and varied range of attached marine life.

 Bognor, West Park; SZ921986